Config Development Introduction

-This section goes over some general information, and the basic setup preceding actual config pack development, including a basic overview of how Terra works and the process of setting up an appropriate development workspace.
+This section goes over some general information, and the basic setup preceding actual config pack development.

 Warning